 Web data scraping is a technique that can cause damage to crawled websites, especially if it is used continuously.
-One of the most direct consequences is the alteration of visitor data by the bots, damaging the perception that Google has of the website in relation to the bounce rate, time per visit, etc.
+One of the most direct consequences is the alteration of visitor data by the bots.
+This damages the perception that Google has of the website in relation to the bounce rate, time per visit, etc.

 In addition, depending on the data collected, web scraping could be an act of unfair competition or infringement of intellectual property rights.
 For example, websites that copy content directly from Wikipedia or other websites, or stores that duplicate the product descriptions of others.